Pelvic Pain Syndrome

 At Craig Ranch, Pelvic pain syndrome is diagnosed through a physical examination and a review of symptoms and the patient’s medical history.
-During the exam, the pelvis is checked for signs of infection or abnormal growths.
+During the exam, the pelvis is checked for signs of infection or abnormal growth.
 Additional diagnostic tests may include the following:

 - CT scan

 Tissue samples of the cervix or vagina may be taken to test for any signs of infection or sexually transmitted disease.

 Pelvic Pain Treatment

 Treatment of pelvic pain syndrome varies depending on its underlying cause.
 If an infection is a cause, antibiotics may be prescribed.
 If an underlying cause cannot be identified, treatment focuses on managing painful symptoms.
 Treatment can include the following: